jawalsh/z652-Digital-Libraries-FA23/docs/assignment_metadata_practice.md

     - What was particularly helpful about this documentation? (e.g., organization, layout, wording of instructions, etc.)
     - What parts of the documentation need more clarification/explanation?
 Were there any points were you were confused?
     - Any other suggestions for improvement
+5. Finally, write a short reflection (150-300 words) about your experience writing documentation and interpreting someone else's documentation.
 ### What to turn in
+Do not put your name on either file!
 1. CSV file with metadata for the four items
 2. Markdown file with response to peer-review questions
+3. Reflection on writing documentation